If you're considering signing up to join one of my upcoming adventures, here's a rundown on my travel philosophy.

 - Inform people who have travelled with me before, and those who have expressed a specific interest in the destination or subject concerned;

-- Send out my trip newsletter (sign up here);
+- Inform readers of my newsletter (sign up here);

 - Post trip details to this site.